Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Acknowledgments

 \section{Acknowledgments}

-Hai-Bing Fu would like to thank the IHEP of CAS for their warm and kind hospitality.
 This work was supported in part by the National Natural Science Foundation of China under Grant No.12265010, the Project of Guizhou Provincial Department of Science and Technology under Grant No.MS[2025]219, No.CXTD[2025]030.